 WHO IS IT FOR

-This tool is mostly for those who do chisel work and detailed carving.
-It looks really good to the eye so good that it can draw anyone to wood carving, this is due to that sophisticated hammered design which you don’t see every day.
-Its blade is super sharp such that it requires less power while working with your wood which means you won’t get tired as much as with an ordinary tool.
-It is the perfect and must-have tool for professionals but I found it easy to wrap my head around it so I can safely say this is also a tool for beginners.
+This tool is for those who do chisel work and detailed carving.
+It looks good to the eye, so good that it can draw anyone to wood carving.
+This is due to that sophisticated hammered design you don’t see every day.
+Its blade is super sharp, requiring less power while working with your wood so that you won’t get as tired as with an ordinary tool.
+It is the perfect and must-have tool for professionals, but I found it easy to wrap my head around it, so I can say this is also a tool for beginners.

-Just looking at this knife one can tell that its blade is super sharp.
-The blade is not only razor-sharp but is easy to sharpen as well and retains its sharpness for a considerable amount of time depending on the hours you spend on it.
-The blade is made from one high purity carbon steel plate which is incredibly strong and makes sharp cuts.
-The blade is just about 2 inches long with a sharp tip that you have to watch out for as it can be harmful but does a great job in producing those small sharp corners.
+Looking at this knife, one can tell its blade is super sharp.
+The blade is not only razor-sharp but is easy to sharpen and retains its sharpness for a considerable amount of time, depending on the hours you spend on it.
+The blade is made from one high purity carbon steel plate, which is incredibly strong and makes sharp cuts.
+The blade is just about 2 inches long with a sharp tip that you must watch out for as it can be harmful but does a great job producing those small sharp corners.

-Made from the reputable Japanese high carbon steel, this knife can stand the test of time.
+Made from reputable Japanese high carbon steel, this knife can stand the test of time.
 This company has been in business since 1946 making quality trusted products.
-The blade is not entirely resistant to rust but it does a great job in resisting corrosion.
+The blade is not entirely resistant to rust, but it does a great job of resisting corrosion.

-The knife is purchased on its own but will pose some limitations as you get your feet wet with craftwork, for this reason, it is advised that you purchase other tools to complement this piece.
-I personally have been using this blade for chisel work and wood carving.
-I use it with a chisel hammer, woodworking block plane and a pull saw hand saw.
+The knife is purchased independently but will pose some limitations as you get your feet wet with craftwork.
+For this reason, it is advised that you purchase other tools to complement this piece.
+I have been using this blade for chisel work and wood carving.
+I use a chisel hammer, woodworking block plane, and a pull saw hand saw.
 This combination gives excellent results.

-I give this product 3 stars out of 5.
-It feels great in the hand and is easy to work with while producing excellent results but it has a lot of competition in its field and it doesn’t do such a great job in beating the competition.
-For the professional detail woodcarvers, I strongly recommend this knife as it produces the best sharp corners.
+I give the KAKURI Japanese Kiridashi Carving Knife 3 stars out of 5.
+It feels great and is easy to work with while producing excellent results.
+It has a lot of competition in its field, and it doesn’t do such a great job in beating the competition.
+I recommend this knife for professional detail woodcarvers because it produces the best sharp corners.